scraggo/bookmarks-markdown-utils/README.md

 # Bookmarks Project

 Suite of command-line tools for Chrome bookmark management.
+(There is some functionality for OneTab and FireFox.)
 Designed for users who want to store bookmark files in markdown format instead of managing a large collection inside of Chrome.

 Note: the configuration files are not included.
 They should be created inside their respective project directories with the schema below.